 One can access search engines through different devices.
 Smartphones, tablets, and PC users use search engines daily.
-So, the engines need to give the same performance on all platforms.
+So, the engines need to have the same performance on all platforms.
 You can open and search anything on Google from an entry-level mobile device to a supercomputer.

-A search engine does not show the single best result for a keyword entered.
+A search engine does not show the single best result for the keyword entered.
 It does not just put up the best possible page according to it.
 It will give you a list of titles with decreasing relevance.
 A search engine will also give you additional results that are somewhat related to your keyword and can be useful in some way.

 Relevancy is crucial.
 Before you focus on giving additional results, you must keep the most relevant results on top.
 Google and Yahoo teach this lesson, ideally by showing the best and most consistent results on top.

-A part of this is discussed earlier when we talked about the search trends shown by site search boxes.
+A part of this was discussed earlier when we talked about the search trends shown by site search boxes.
 Search engines produce reports about different search keywords periodically.
 Marketers and business owners all over the world use these reports.

 While some get it at low cost, others have to incur hefty expenses for such data.
 You can manage such reports for free of charge on a smaller scale.
 The website search form will help you get reports about the problems in an organization.

-These are some great features that are present in search engines and one can adopt into search forms during the design process.
+These are some of the great features that are present in search engines and one can adopt into search forms during the design process.
 Once the design process is complete, the need to test the search box becomes essential.